10.2 Harmony Release

 Included in this release are updates to these Harmony components:

-Design Studio, Private Agent, and Private API Gateway installers are scheduled to be available June 10, 2019.
+Design Studio, Private Agent, and Private API Gateway installers are available as of June 10, 2019.

 API Manager and Private API Gateway